Jim Hood

-James Matthew Hood (born May 15, 1962) is an American lawyer and politician who served as the 39th Attorney General of Mississippi from 2004 to 2020.
+James Matthew Hood (born May 15, 1962) is an American lawyer and politician who served as the 39th attorney general of Mississippi from 2004 to 2020.

-A member of the Democratic Party, he was first elected in 2003, defeating Republican Scott Newton.
+Hood was first elected Attorney General in 2003, defeating Republican Scott Newton.
 A former district attorney, Hood succeeded fellow Democrat Mike Moore.
-Hood announced on October 3, 2018, that he would run for Governor of Mississippi in 2019; he easily won the Democratic primary on August 6, 2019.
-He lost the general election to Lieutenant Governor Tate Reeves on November 5, 2019, which was his first statewide loss.
-He was the only Democrat holding statewide elected office in Mississippi from 2008 to 2020, and remains the most recent to do so.
+Hood announced on October 3, 2018, that he would run for Governor of Mississippi in 2019; he easily won the Democratic primary on August 6, 2019 but lost the general election to then-Lieutenant Governor Tate Reeves on November 5, 2019, which was Hood's first statewide loss.
+No Democrat has won a statewide election in Mississippi since Hood won his final term as Attorney General in 2015.
+He is the last Democrat to hold statewide office in Mississippi, and from 2008 to 2020 was the only one to do so.

-Since leaving office, Hood has joined the national law firm Weisbrod Matteis & Copley, establishing the firm's first Mississippi-based office in Houston.
+Since leaving office, Hood has joined the national law firm Weisbrod Matteis & Copley, establishing the firm's first Mississippi-based office in Houston, Mississippi.
 He also sits on the bipartisan advisory board of States United Democracy Center.